 The art of successful prayer

-God never did anything for me; If God is there he doesn't answer my prayers; Why bother praying since no one is there;
+God never did anything for me; If God is there, Why doesn't He answer my prayers?

-If God were there he would show himself to us. etc.
+If God were there wouldn't He show Himself to us?

 is God really there?